sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/service-components.md

 ---
-title: "Service components reference"
+title: "Service components reference: Business service monitoring (BSM)"
 linkTitle: "Service Components Reference"
 reference_title: "Service components"
 type: "reference"
 description: "A service component is a meaningful selection of Sensu events for a business service, such as database monitoring events.
 Service component resources allow you to define and manage elements of a business service.
-Read this reference to learn more about Sensu's business service components."
+Read this reference to learn more about Sensu's service components for business service monitoring."
-weight: 60
+weight: 70
 version: "6.3"
 product: "Sensu Go"
 menu: